iamsquare/convert-units/README.md

 - [ ]: allow conversion between an arbitrary number of systems in the same measure family (eg. metric ↔ imperial ↔ ... ↔ \[nth-system\] ↔ metric).
 - [ ]: generate documentation (right now typedoc throws cryptic errors).

+### Development

+If you want to help remember to run the command `npm run setup:dev`.
+It will install all dependencies and `husky` so that code will get tested and linted before every commit.

 ## License

 Copyright (c) 2021 Marco Cesi, <https://iamsquare.it>